Holidays in retirement

 Are there any other medical considerations?

 You will need to check that the country or countries to which you are travelling do not require you to have specific vaccinations, or take preventative medicines such as those for mosquito bites.
 You also need to check what healthcare is provided in the event that you fall ill.
 The UK has agreements with a number of countries in the EU for instance, where by travelling with a European Health Insurance Card you will be able to access state-provided healthcare at a reduced cost, or sometimes even for free.
+There will be no changes to healthcare access for UK nationals visiting or living in the EU, Iceland, Liechtenstein, Norway and Switzerland before 31 December 2020.

 Where do I find out about where to stay?